William Heinecke: Minor International

 Minor International (MINT) is a global company focused on three core businesses: hospitality, restaurants, and lifestyle brands distribution.
-MINT is a hotel owner, operator, and investor with a portfolio of 536 hotels under the Anantara, AVANI, Oaks, Tivoli, NH Collection, NH Hotels, nhow, Elewana, and Minor International brands in 55 countries across Asia Pacific, the Middle East, Africa, the Indian Ocean, Europe, and South and North America.
-MINT is also one of Asia’s largest restaurant companies, with over 2,200 outlets system-wide in 26 countries under The Pizza Company, The Coffee Club, Riverside, Benihana, Thai Express, Bonchon, Swensen’s, Sizzler, Dairy Queen, and Burger King brands.
-MINT is one of Thailand’s largest distributors of lifestyle brands and contract manufacturers.
-Its brands include Anello, Bodum, Bossini, Brooks Brothers, Charles & Keith, Esprit, Etam, Joseph Joseph, OVS, Radley, Scomadi, Zwilling J.A.
-Henckels, and Minor Smart Kids.
+In the hospitality sector, its subsidiary Minor Hotels is a hotel owner, operator, and investor with a portfolio of over 550 hotels under the brands of Anantara Hotels & Resorts, Avani Hotels & Resorts, Elewana Collection, Oaks Hotels, Resorts & Suites, NH Hotels, NH Collection, nhow Hotels, and Tivoli Hotels & Resorts in over 55 countries across Asia-Pacific, the Middle East, Africa, the Indian Ocean, Europe, and the Americas.
+Its restaurant division is one of Asia's largest, with over 2,600 outlets system-wide in 26 countries, featuring a selection of brands such as The Pizza Company, The Coffee Club, Riverside, Benihana, Thai Express, Bonchon, Swensen’s, Sizzler, Dairy Queen, and Burger King, among others.
+MINT is also one of Thailand’s largest distributors of lifestyle brands and contract manufacturers.
+Some of its notable brands include Anello, Bodum, Bossini, Brooks Brothers, Charles & Keith, Esprit, Etam, Joseph Joseph, OVS, Radley, Scomadi, Zwilling J. A. Henckels, and Minor Smart Kids.

-In 2017, Minor International bought a 74% stake in London restaurant group Corbin & King.
-In 2022, it bought the remainder of the group at auction, ousting restaurateur Jeremy King from the group he'd helped found in 1981.
+In 2017, Minor Hotels bought a 74% stake in London restaurant group Corbin & King, which includes establishments such as The Wolseley.
+In 2022, it bought the remainder of the group at auction for £60 million, leading to the rebranding of the group as The Wolseley Hospitality Group.